daithioc95/MS2/README.md

 #### Project Objectives
 - Showcase the developer’s frontend development skills.
 - Provide travel information on Ireland to the audience.
-- Provide information specific to the companies tours for the visitor
+- Provide information specific to the company's tours for the visitor
 - Regarding tours, provide the audience with the ability to check availability and book a tour.
 - Allow the audience to interact with the website to collect information in an aesthetically pleasing manner.
 - Provide a means of contact for the visitor should they want to reach out to the company directly.